 Broadly speaking, there are two main types of centromeres.

 Humans and most eukaryotic cells have regional centromeres.

 These centromeres are determined during the mitotic spindle binding by a combination of characteristics working together to signal the location of a centromere and not by a precise sequence of DNA.

 There are other types of centromere and this classification is mainly based on the location of the centromere on the chromosomes, which includes – Metacentric, Submetacentric, Acrocentric, and Telocentric.

-Stay tuned with BYJU’S to learn more in detail about the Centromeres, its types, structure functions, its significance and other related topics at BYJU’S Biology.
+Stay tuned with BYJU’S to learn more in detail about the Centromeres, their types, structure, functions, their significance and other related topics at BYJU’S Biology.